-I am a PhD student studying Technology & Social Behavior at Northwestern University, in the combined doctoral program between Computer Science and Communication Studies.
-I work with Jeremy Birnholtz in the brand new NU Social Media Lab.
+I am a PhD Candidate studying Technology & Social Behavior at Northwestern University, a program combining Computer Science and Communication Studies.
+I work with Professor Jeremy Birnholtz in the NU Social Media Lab.
 I am also a lecturer in Human-Computer Interaction (HC) at DePaul University.

 - Archived News